 Children's Dental Exams

 Dental exams are a critical component of maintaining a healthy mouth.
 The ADA recommends at least two exams every year.
 Exams are designed to check your teeth and gums for signs of damage, decay, infections and other issues.
 Early detection helps to prevent serious oral health problems that affect not only your mouth but your overall health as well.
 Dental exams are important for everyone, including children.
-At (316) 202-9629, we provide dental exams for your child, helping them to maintain a beautiful, healthy smile.
+At Tiny Teeth Pediatric Dentistry, we provide dental exams for your child, helping them to maintain a beautiful, healthy smile.

 The First Visit